 Third, well-designed systems do perform a constructive role for the market, because they iron out volatility and push prices to more consistently represent value.
 A similar role is performed by independent, human actors, so what is wrong with having a computer do it instead?

-Most importantly, there is a fundamental value to automated systems that applies to the people who design them.
+Most importantly, there is a fundamental value to automated forex trading systems that applies to the people who design them.
 One of the most common critiques of mechanical systems is that they take the human element out of trading.
 But exactly the opposite is true, because the process of building the system helps every person who does it.
 Think of it this way – you can’t write clear, objective orders if you haven’t thought through your own strategy clearly.
 Unfortunately, many people have trouble articulating their strategy when asked for it, but when setting up a mechanical system, you are forced to describe your strategy in numbers or trading orders.
 The result is a clearer, more thought-out understanding of the method.

-Another related benefit comes when the trader back tests or forward tests a system.
-With an automated trading system, this is as easy as pushing a few buttons and applying the same orders to other market data.
+Another related benefit of mechanical trading systems comes when the trader back tests or forward tests a system.
+With an automated forex trading system, this is as easy as pushing a few buttons and applying the same orders to other market data.
 When the process is done, the trader has a legitimate expectation of how he will do.
 Compare this to subjective trading, where someone might enter the market expecting to make a huge profit overnight and be controlled by unrealistic greed.
 It simply isn’t possible to back test a personal strategy as easily as one might run an automated system, and so the delusion goes unchallenged.

 This points to a final benefit of automation – the computer executes and follows orders without an emotional connection.
 Even the best traders start to change their method when profits skyrocket or losses mount.
 In most cases, this only results in worse results.